TrellixVulnTeam/swahilipython_SCMU/Doc/library/undoc.rst

 should be documented.
 Feel free to contribute documentation for them!
 (Send via email to docs@python.org.)

-The idea and original contents for this chapter were taken from a posting by Fredrik Lundh; the specific contents of this chapter have been substantially revised.
+The idea and original contents for this chapter were taken kutoka a posting by Fredrik Lundh; the specific contents of this chapter have been substantially revised.